VictoriaMetrics-Community/mcp-victoriametrics/README.md

 You should replace environment variables with your own parameters.

-Note that the `MCP_SERVER_MODE=sse` flag is used to enable Server-Sent Events mode, which used by MCP clients to connect.
+Note that the `MCP_SERVER_MODE=http` flag is used to enable Streamable HTTP mode.
-Alternatively, you can use `MCP_SERVER_MODE=http` to enable Streamable HTTP mode.
 More details about server modes can be found in the [Configuration](#configuration) section.

 See available docker images in [github registry](https://github.com/orgs/VictoriaMetrics-Community/packages/container/package/mcp-victoriametrics).